33dudu/magicreator/docs/term1/12-Extended Intelligences.md

             ALbert answered: "I used to like it, but nowdays, La Sagrada Familia being changed =A Lot="

         >I started to questioning myself, why people starts to hate it?
 Is that because Guadi? or people who building/designing/constructing it  NOWdays?
 People keep saying that they are pasing Guadi's art pieces to complish it.
 But is that a ==real== opinion done by Guadi?
 I mean, he is in the heaven.
 Or maybe he had a ==code== that later people can/needs to be ==followed==?
-Also, for designing a architecture is not only designing ==1/one/uno== building, it should including the surroundings, to conbine together and make a best decision.
+Also, for designing a architecture is not only designing ==1/one/uno== building, it should including the surroundings, to combining together and make a best decision.

         !!!example